 Here’s what’s changed this year:

-• AI search is everywhere.
+- AI search is everywhere.
 Buyers ask AI assistants for recommendations.
-Your content needs to be discoverable.
+Your content needs to be authoritative, structured, and consistently themed across platforms to get surfaced in these AI recommendations.

-• Zero-click content wins.
+- Zero-click content wins.
 Platforms reward content that keeps users on-platform.
 Links are dead.
+Carousels, document posts, threads, and short videos that answer questions inside the feed outperform everything else.

 The companies winning right now?
 They understand this.
 They’re building authority-first personal brands.
 They’re showing up consistently.
 They’re playing the long game.